A Million Voices (song): Music video

 The music video of the song was presented on March 15, 2015.
 On the same day it was published on the official channel of the contest on YouTube and gained more than 10 million views, making it the most watched Eurovision 2015 music video on the contest's channel.

-The shooting of the video involved 25 people, including children, adults and elderly people of different races and nationalities,The Holi part is the end.
+The shooting of the video involved 25 people, including children, adults and elderly people of different races and nationalities, The Holi part is the end.

 Political controversy

 The 63-year-old singing contest in which viewers phone in to vote for their favourite has always largely been political, says Karen Fricker, a professor of Dramatic Arts at the Brock University of Canada who was in Vienna for the grand final.
 "The song is extremely effective and I would argue, manipulative," says Fricker, "because it's one of those songs that's all about how we should all get together and link hands and be human beings together and believe in peace", and added, "We have to bear in mind this song is representing Russia, a country that is very involved in aggressive foreign relations at the moment".

 Before the final, Fricker pointed out that Gagarina did not earn boos from the crowd.
-While she acknowledged it may be a reflection of the crisis in Ukraine becoming less popular news, Fricker told CTV News, "it's also perhaps because fans just love the song".
+While she acknowledged it may be a reflection of the Russo-Ukrainian war becoming less popular news, Fricker told CTV News, "it's also perhaps because fans just love the song".

 Booing in the presentation

 The live audience could be heard booing whenever a country awarded points to Russia at the song contest, which took place at the Wiener Stadthalle in Vienna, prompting one of the hosts to remind the audience that “music should stand over politics tonight”.
 Conchita Wurst, who was condemned by leading Russian religious figures following her win last year, called the boos “incomprehensible” and said that Gagarina “cannot be blamed for the rules” in her home country.

-The booing was thought to be linked to Russia's anti-LGBT policies and its involvement in the Ukraine conflict.
+The booing was thought to be linked to Russia's anti-LGBT policies and its involvement in the war in Ukraine.
 Conservative Russians viewed Conchita Wurst as a threat to traditional family values, and expressed concern about hosting the Eurovision Song Contest if Russia won.
 Despite the negative reaction from the Eurovision crowd, Russia's entry Polina Gagarina came in a respectable second place after Sweden's Måns Zelmerlöw took the crown with the song Heroes.
 Anti-booing technology was reportedly installed in Wiener Stadthalle to prevent boos from being heard on television.

 Russia's communications coordinator for Eurovision told The Moscow Times: “It was very embarrassing for us last year when this happened, as it was not the spirit of the contest.
 "We are here to build bridges, as the motto [of the contest] says".